leandrodamata/scrapy/README.md

-First of all, the reaseon I created this, was because I wanted to help my girlfriend with this sneaker she wanted to buy but thought it was expensive, So I created this program to track the price of the sneaker and show when it's bellow a specific price.
+First of all, the reason I created this, was because I wanted to help my girlfriend with this sneaker she wanted to buy but thought it was expensive, So I created this program to track the price of the sneaker and show when it's bellow a specific price.

 I build this using Python and the requests, smtplib, email.message and ssl libraries